Bookmark

 He was born on December 14, 1874.

-He was elected to the representing the Quebec riding of in and .
-A , he was defeated in during the held during the when was highly unpopular in .
+He was elected to the House of Commons of Canada representing the Quebec riding of Champlain in 1908 and 1911 .
+A Conservative , he was defeated in Laurier—Outremont during the 1917 wartime election held during the Conscription Crisis of 1917 when conscription was highly unpopular in Quebec .

-He held many cabinet positions in Sir 's , including Postmaster General, Minister of Mines, , and Minister of Inland Revenue.
+He held many cabinet positions in Sir Robert Borden 's Cabinet , including Postmaster General, Minister of Mines, Secretary of State of Canada , and Minister of Inland Revenue.
 As well, he was Deputy Speaker and Chairman of Committees of the Whole of the House of Commons.

 In March 1917, he resigned his position as Postmaster General of Canada to become a Lieutenant-Colonel in the Canadian Army.
 He then went on a recruitment tour in a bid to get more French Canadians to join the war effort.

-In 1918, he was called to the , representing the senatorial division of The Laurentides, Quebec, and was re-appointed to the Cabinet as .
-From 1930 to 1936, he was the .
+In 1918, he was called to the Senate of Canada , representing the senatorial division of The Laurentides, Quebec, and was re-appointed to the Cabinet as Postmaster General of Canada .
+From 1930 to 1936, he was the Speaker of the Senate of Canada .

 He died in office on October 29, 1943.